OPoW & RewardsBenchmarker Rewards

 challenge_factori,x=num_qualifiersi,xtotal_qualifiersx\text{challenge\_factor}_{i,x} = \frac{\text{num\_qualifiers}_{i,x}}{\text{total\_qualifiers}_x}

-Qualifiers are determined using the Pareto Frontier mechanism.
+Qualifiers are determined using the Frontier mechanism.

 Deposit Factors